-Ethical business conduct is an important basis of KWS business activity, on which we have built up the international compliance system.
-Our goal is that the business ethics of KWS do not end at national borders and do not change there.
-We conducted a compliance-risk analysis for all business areas and regions and established the compliance system with regulations that apply internationally to all KWS employees.
+Ethical business conduct is an important basis for KWS business activity for which we have implemented the international compliance system.
+Our goal is that KWS business ethics do not stop or are changed at national borders.
+We conducted a compliance-risk analysis for all business areas and regions, and established the compliance system with regulations that apply internationally to all KWS employees.

 Clear behavioral rules in the Code of Business Ethics (CBE)

-The “Code of Business Ethics” (CBE) applicable to all KWS companies and the policies based on it are crucial as a guide for employees in their everyday work.
+The “Code of Business Ethics” (CBE) is applicable to all KWS companies, and the policy basis is a guide for employees in their everyday work.
 The “KWS Group’s International Anti-Corruption Policy” defines the constraints on accepting and giving gifts and donations, issuing invitations and paying for trips.
 Compliance with other important legislation, such as antitrust laws and regulations, on data protection and regulations under capital market law to prevent insider trading, is governed in separate policies.
 As is expressly pointed out, sanctions are imposed if the CBE is violated.

 Preventive training courses and leadership

 The focus of our compliance work is on prevention.
-The Chief Compliance Officer provides information about the compliance system and its principles, as well as about the latest issues and developments, in training courses, information events and workshops and with a Compliance Newsletter.
+The Chief Compliance Officer provides information about the compliance system principles, as well as about the latest issues and developments, through training courses, information events and workshops, and with a Compliance Newsletter.
 Apart from this information, a broad range of tools are also available to employees.
-Checklists, instructional leaflets and other guides provide practical tips on observing compliance rules in everyday work.
-In addition, all supervisors are required to inform the employees assigned to them about compliance issues, provide advice to them and require them to observe the compliance rules.
+Checklists, instructional leaflets and other guides provide practical tips on observing compliance rules during everyday work.
+Additionally, all supervisors are required to inform their employees about compliance issues, provide advice to them and require them to observe compliance rules.

 Reporting on and investigation of suspected compliance violations

 Compliance cases are investigated in accordance with the KWS regulations “Process for handling internal reports of suspected compliance violations”.
 These procedural regulations, which are accessible to all employees, state among other things: The open-door principle applies to reporting suspected violations.
 Information about suspected violations can be submitted a) directly to the supervisor, b) directly to the Chief Compliance Officer or c) to the external compliance hotline.
 All reported cases of suspicion are investigated without exception, as are anonymous tips.
-Whistleblowers do not suffer any disadvantages, unless they have obviously abused their right to report violations.
-After the investigation has been completed, the whistleblowers are informed about the findings, as long as there are no legal reasons or legitimate interests of the parties against doing so or other disadvantages are to be feared.
+Whistleblowers do not suffer any disadvantage, unless they have abused their right to report violations.
+After the investigation is completed, the whistleblowers are informed of the findings, as long as there are no legal reasons or legitimate interests of the parties for doing so or other disadvantages are to be considered.

 Sanctions and consequences for violations